Group studying vs self learning: Which is better?

-Penrhos College is a Uniting Church day and boarding school for girls, Pre-Kindergarten to Year 12, located in Perth, Western Australia.
-We believe girls are given the best opportunity to thrive in a single-sex environment, free from gender stereotypes and expectations.
+Penrhos College is a Uniting Church day and residential boarding Perth school for girls, Pre-Kindergarten to Year 12, located in Perth, Western Australia.
+We believe girls are given the best opportunity to thrive in a girls private school, single-sex environment, free from gender stereotypes and expectations.

 Stella McLaughlin (2018 School Captain)